HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 ##### Considerations

 - agent.who is the minimal requirement for this implementation guide, and documented in FHIR
-- optinally the agent.type and agent.role could be used to filter towards more specific involvement in the process.
+- optionally the agent.type and agent.role could be used to filter towards more specific involvement in the process.

+#### Data perspective

+The Data perspective, enables conformane checking with data.
+It requires the data stored in a FHIR Ressource, which is referenced:
+- **FHIR Resource** with the values to evaluate needed data

+##### What does the data perspective do?

+This perspective is needed to enable conformance checking with data.
+Data-aware conformance checking is an advanced form of conformance checking that not only compares the sequence of events against a process model but also considers the data attributes associated with those events.

+The application for a specific use case strongly depends on the available data and the algorithms applied, especially those that integrate additional information during the transformation process.

+##### Considerations

+- **Medical data should not be stored directly in the AuditEvent.**
+- ae.entity[x].what should reference the according FHIR Resource (e.g. Observation, Procedure,...) where the information is stored.
+- With FHIRPath the value will be evaluated.
+- Optionally the ae.entity[x].role could be used to filter or define which information should be extracted.

 #### Further perspectives